Tani-Shah/EECS-448-Lab08/README.md

 This is a submission for Spring 2021 - EECS 448: Lab 8

-The following exercises have been published
+The following exercises have been published: